 For anything more than an oil change, locally owned, independent garages are the way to go.

 Local mechanics have their reputation at stake and know that the key to their success against the giant chains is to build long-term relationships with their customers.
 The guy working on your vehicle may be the owner or he works closely with the owner.
 They get to know your vehicle inside and out over time, and you’ll always be able to discuss your vehicle’s health with them.

 Additionally, with a local mechanic, you are keeping more of your money local.
 When it comes to expenses, you’ll probably find that their prices are typically as good or better than some of the national chains.
 The only problem with local mechanics is that word-of-mouth and drive by traffic are typically their only forms of advertisement, so they can be hard to find at times.
 The good ones don’t need paid advertisement because they retain all of their customers.

-How to Find a Good Local Auto Mechanic
+How to Find a Good Auto Mechanic Locally

 There are a number of ways to find a good local mechanic.